stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/5-autoscaling.md

 kubectl describe hpa php-apache
 ```

+!!! info
     Key points about the HPA:

     - Target: The deployment we're scaling (php-apache)
     - Min and Max Replicas: The scaling boundaries (1-3 pods)
     - Target CPU Utilisation: 50% of the requested CPU
     - Current CPU Utilisation: The current average across all pods
     - Current Replicas: The current number of pods

 ### Task 4: Testing the Autoscaler